9 Positive Signs After Embryo Transfer

 Q: What is a frozen embryo transfer?

-A: A frozen embryo transfer (FET) is a procedure that involves transferring frozen embryos into the uterus.
+A: A frozen embryo (FET) is a procedure that involves transferring frozen embryos into the uterus.
 The embryos are thawed before transfer and can be from a previous IVF or ICSI cycle.

 Q: Is anaesthesia used during embryo transfer?